spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-force-https.md

 {% info_block infoBox "Info" %}

-If the request is not secure and not excluded from HTTPS, the application will return a redirect response if the page was requested with HTTP.<br>If the request is secure and the page is excluded from HTTPS, the application will allow requests with HTTP.
+If the request is not secure and not excluded from HTTPS, the application returns a redirect response if the page is requested with HTTP.<br>If the request is secure and the page is excluded from HTTPS, the application allows requests with HTTP.

 {% endinfo_block %}

 ## 2. Allow pages to use HTTP

 You can also allow some of your pages not to use HTTPS.
 If you want to allow some pages to use HTTP you can add them to `$config[ApplicationConstants::(YVES|ZED)_SSL_EXCLUDED]` and only set `$config[ApplicationConstants::(YVES|ZED)_SSL_ENABLED]` to `true`.
 The key in this array is the route name and the value is the URL.

 **Configuration**